ogpoyrazoglu/cuniform_sampling/unsupervised_cuniform_trajectory_sampling/README.md

 For training the model of NN-CUniform for F1tenth.
 Please follow the following steps-

-1. Get the Level sets config file using the following repository - "https://github.umn.edu/cao00125/traj_sampling.git"
+1. Get the Level sets Pickle file using the c_uniform_sampling.py code from cuniform_trajectory_sampling folder or use the pickle file added to the Folder
 2. cd Dubins_Car_Uniformity
-3. Change the path of config file to your path
+3. Change the path of pickle file to your path
 4. Change the save folder path
 5. Run the following command-
 ```